Class Preparation and Etiquette

 Never leave during Shavasana – Ever.
 Period.
 Shavasana is a sacred time.
 It’s the reason we practice.
 It’s the cherry atop our little yoga sundae.
 It’s important for you to stay.

-Be invested – Invest in your practice and yourself and purchase your own “sticky” mat.
+Be invested – Invest in your practice and yourself and purchase your own “sticky” mat (available for purchase at the studio).
 It will help you commit to your practice, make you feel special (which you are) and much more hygienic.

 Please come with an open mind and open heart and enjoy.
 Don’t forget to breathe!!

-If you are coming to visit for the first time, click here to download our Waiver.
-Please print, complete and bring this form with you to save time when you arrive at the studio.
+If you are coming to visit for the first time, click here to complete our Waiver.
+This form will automatically be saved in your documents in your MindBody account